-Choosing a truck can be a complex process.
+We can help you to choose the right truck for your truck camper.
+We know that it can be a complex process.
 Not only are there six truck manufacturers and four truck levels to choose from, but each truck comes in a myriad of styles, bed lengths, engine types, and option packages.

 Of course the number one issue when buying a truck for a truck camper is payload capacity.
 That’s not to say that paint color and leather seats aren’t important, but payload is the one, two, three, four, or even five thousand pound gorilla in the bed.